goweiting/carneades-ext/system/README.md

 |   ( contains all the .dot files generated from write_to_graphviz() function)
 |
 └───graph
-|   ( argumentation graph generated using python-igraph and cairo)
+|   ( argumentation graph generated using python-igraph and cairo,, stored as .pdf)
 |
 └───log
 |   ( the logging information when the caes is run)